(Originally written March 23, 2020)

 Our first task was to enumerate our anxieties.
 That was fun.

 We started off just listing everything we could think of

-Sickness and death in our family (all on another continent), our son Emil getting sick, losing our job(s), overwhelmed public health systems, closed borders, and economic bailouts failing were the obvious near term concerns.
+Sickness and death in our family (all on another continent), our son Emil getting sick, losing our job(s), overwhelmed public health systems, closed borders, and economic bailouts failing were the obvious near-term concerns.
 Greater extremes came quickly after: governments focusing on their citizens above foreigners (we’re foreign workers in Denmark), seized assets.
 Even broader: what of a European Union unable to fulfill its “union” mandate?
 What of existing fragility and its fallout, such as armed conflict between Turkey and Russia?

 These anxieties are overwhelming when taken together, and can quickly spiral.
-I’d argue they are effectively the same as reaching out frantically in the dark from ones current position.
+I’d argue they are effectively the same as reaching out frantically in the dark from one’s current position.
 What we needed is a way to tackle these anxieties in sequence.

-In the past, we’ve often use a tool like backcasting: looking at a future or point in time that we WANTED to get to, and figuring out what are the steps required to get there.
+In the past, we’ve often used a tool like backcasting: looking at a future or point in time that we WANTED to get to, and figuring out the steps required to get there.
 But we aren’t in that kind of situation.
 We aren’t defining a strategy so much as developing a posture from which to engage whatever the world is throwing at us in a time of extreme uncertainty.

 We want to build our resilience.
 We know (insomuch as one can) where we are right now: so what does it mean to scout forwards in time?